 Over the year we focus on issues important to their local area, encouraging children to open their minds to question land use and our impacts on the environment.
 The lessons in class and in the field are all hands on with engaging education tools such as taxidermy pests, bird bones and wings, invertebrate collection.

-Click here to view this years annual education report.
+Click here to view the 2017 annual education report.

 Click here to view a video created by Te Puke Primary students outlining their learning in 2017.